henrik/octopress/source/about/index.markdown

 Unless otherwise noted, all code I publish is under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).

 As for the name, I simply like pugs and automation.
-Oh, and “pug” sounds vaguely like “blog”.